MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-27-james-gayvert.md

 to the lifetime of the state<sup>1</sup>.

 ### Complex Absorbing Potential (CAP)
-The Complex Absorbing Potential (CAP) is one of the few non-Hermitian formalisms which can be readily applied to molecules.
+The complex absorbing potential (CAP) is one of the few non-Hermitian formalisms which can be readily applied to molecules.
 In this approach, the electronic Hamiltonian is augmented with an artificial complex absorbing potential $$ -i\eta W $$, where $$ \eta $$ is the CAP strength parameter<sup>1</sup>.
 The CAP absorbs the outgoing tail of the resonance wavefunction, transforming it into a